 The cultural heart of Bali, Ubud is famous as an arts and crafts hub as well as the center of a beautiful countryside full of terraced rice paddies, waterfalls, and lush, dramatic valleys.
 Take your pick of museums, galleries, temples, cooking classes, and cultural performances.

 Originally “discovered” by surfers, lively little Kuta is all beach recreation, breathtaking sunsets, and after-dark partying, while nearby Seminyak is a more upscale oceanside resort area with hip fashion boutiques, designer stores, and art studios.
 Kuta Beach is considered one of the more popular tourist beaches, known for its unrivaled sands and reef breaks.

-Reachable only by boat, the laid-back Gili Islands are nirvana for snorkelers and scuba divers.
+Reachable only by boat, the laid-back Gili Islands are ideal for snorkelers and scuba divers.
 There are also countless little beachside cafés, restaurants, and bars – but no vehicular traffic.
-Located just east of Bali, quiet Lombok are beautiful beaches, enchanting waterfalls, and the looming volcano of Mount Rinjani – the tropical paradise that many regard as the “real” Bali.
+Located just east of Bali, quiet Lombok features beautiful beaches, enchanting waterfalls, and the looming volcano of Mount Rinjani – the tropical paradise that many regard as the “real” Bali.

 Mother Temple: Visit the stunning Besakih Temple, Bali’s 1,000-year-old “Mother Temple,” a sprawling complex perched some 3,000 feet high on the slopes of Mount Agung.

 Learn to Cook: Learn all about the fresh herbs, spices, and other ingredients that make Balinese food delightfully tasty, with a visit to a local market and hands-on instruction from a master chef.